mimoralea/behavioral-cloning/README.md

 For our training, we first leverage the feature layers of the VGG16 network.
 The network we started with had it's weights previously trained on the 'ImageNet' data set.

 First, we set all of the pre-trained VGG16 features layer so that they are not trainable.
 In other words, it's weight will not change.
 Then, we connect the top layer and train a single epoch of a subset of the data.
 This allows for the weights of the top layers to be initialized to sensible values that work with the features currently on the VGG layers.

+![Conv Weights][vggweights]

+In the image above (credit to [François Chollet](https://blog.keras.io/how-convolutional-neural-networks-see-the-world.html)), we can see what our original network sees the world.
+The important thing to remember, for example, is that the 4th and 5th conv blocks got Fine-tuned with our new data set.
+So, all of the features learned in the first 3 convolutions will remain this way on our final model.

 Next, we proceed to make only the upper 2 blocks of the VGG16 network trainable.
 This is so that the base features learned with the 'ImageNet' training stay in place.
 These features are only the base and therefore will consist of simple shapes and line like circles, squares and so on.
 Enabling these upper 2 blocks for training is very important because we want the network to 'forget' about cats, planes and horses, and learn about roads, trees, mountain, lane-lines, etc. These new items will most likely be learned on the top 2 layers only and the whole network is therefore able to learn new things.